cudbg/koban/README.md

    present it earlier in user's web browsing session
 1. Identify content spread across multiple pages or hierarchy of links, e.g., pagination and collect content into one place
 1. In general, identify common data structures embeded within or across pages (e.g., lists, trees) and allow reorganizing the data items
+    * The same way databases have fixed set of general operators, are there a fixed set of xforms that are "good enough"?
 1. Retarget extracted content into filetype-specific optimized templates (think readability or image gallery)
 1. CTS can be used as mechanism.
 Automatically generate CTS transformations